 06th March 2018

-There are two main types of hostile vehicle mitigation (or HVM) system.
+There are two main types of hostile vehicle mitigation (or HVM) systems.
 The first type can be described as ‘fence-integrated HVM measures’.
-These are impact barriers that are attached to or integrated with security fencing, such as the HiSec Super PAS 68.
+These are impact barriers attached to or integrated with security fencing, such as the HiSec Super PAS 68.
 The second type can be described as ‘independent HVM measures’.
 These measures include bollards, blockers and stand-alone barriers that are separate from fences.
 But which type of hostile vehicle mitigation system is right for you?
-If you have a limited budget and can’t afford to install both types of HVM system, it’s important to know which one you should prioritise.
+If you have a limited budget and can’t afford to install both types of HVM systems, it’s important to know which one to prioritise.
 In today’s blog, we’ll take a look at the advantages and disadvantages of each type of system to help you make an informed decision.

 Combining a hostile vehicle mitigation barrier with security fencing provides two significant advantages.
 Firstly, the hostile vehicle mitigation barrier benefits from the added strength and weight of the security fence.
 As a result, it may have a little more stopping power than a stand-alone barrier.
 Secondly, integrated HVM measures are harder to spot, meaning they stand a better chance of catching would-be intruders off-guard.
 However, it’s worth noting that integrated HVM measures also have two drawbacks.
 Because they are not highly visible, they do not always make effective deterrents.
 What’s more, because they are integrated with fencing, if one of these barriers becomes damaged, you’ll have to repair or replace an entire section of security fencing.
 If you need a powerful and very discreet HVM solution, fence-integrated measures are ideal.
 However, if you need something cost-effective that can act as a deterrent, you may be better off with an independent solution.